-7.39 The areas listed in the policy are amongst the most important areas for tourism in Sefton.
-Southport Seafront and Southport Central Area are shown on the Policy Map.
-Policies ED6 'Regeneration Areas', ED7 'Southport Central Area' and ED8 'Southport Seafront' provide a more detailed overview of the policy approach to these areas.
-Crosby Coastal Park covers the coastal area of public open space from Hightown to the boundary with the Liverpool Freeport at Waterloo and Seaforth.
-Its attractions include 'Another Place', Crosby Marine Lane, Crosby Lakeside Adventure Centre, the extensive play area south of South Road and formal gardens within Waterloo Conservation Area.
-Aintree Racecourse includes the main stands and facilities and other leisure and tourism facilities on the Ormskirk Road frontage, as well as the racecourse itself which lies mostly within the Green Belt.
-The Leeds and Liverpool Canal passes through or adjacent to the built up area in Bootle, Litherland, Netherton, Aintree, Melling, Maghull and Lydiate, although part of the canal is in the Green Belt.
+Map.
+Southport Seafront and Southport Central Area are shown on the Policy Map. - Policies ED6 'Regeneration Areas', ED7 'Southport Central Area' and ED8 'Southport Seafront' provide a more detailed overview of the policy approach to Southport Seafront and Southport Central Areathese areas. - Crosby Coastal Park covers the coastal area of public open space from Hightown to the boundary with the Liverpool Freeport at Waterloo and Seaforth.
+Its attractions include 'Another Place', Crosby Marine Lane, Crosby Lakeside Adventure Centre, the extensive play area south of South Road and formal gardens within Waterloo Conservation Area. - Aintree Racecourse includes the main stands and facilities and other leisure and tourism facilities on the Ormskirk Road frontage, as well as the racecourse itself which lies mostly within the Green Belt.